 The basic principles of service authorization and provisioning for Ranging/SL positioning service are as follows:

 - The PCF in the HPLMN may configure a list of PLMNs where the UE is authorized to use Ranging/SL positioning.

+- The UE is authorized to use Ranging/SL positioning only in the PLMN(s) indicated by the PCF, and the equivalent PLMNs thereof.

 - The PCF in the HPLMN merges authorization information from home and other PLMNs and provides the UE with the final authorization information.

 - The PCF in the VPLMN or HPLMN may revoke the authorization (via H-PCF when roaming) at any time by using the UE Configuration Update procedure for transparent UE Policy delivery procedure defined in clause 4.2.4.3 of TS 23.502 [3].